techindicium/tech-blog/GenAI/2024-06-14-What-is-LangGraph-and-can-it-help-you-build-LLM-Agents/README.md

 In essence, **LangGraph** is a step up from **LangChain**.
 While **LangChain** does the job, **LangGraph** will take your projects to a whole new level.
 Honestly?
 It's the tool you didn't know you needed until you see what it can do.

 Now, let's dive into a simple example that will clear things up while taking us deeper into **LangGraph**.
 We'll create a simple chatbot that will respond directly to user messages.
 Although simple, it will serve the purpose to illustrate the core concepts of building with LangGraph.

+For the complete example and code, please refer to the Jupyter notebook in our [GitHub repository](./What-is-LangGraph-and-Can-It-Help-You-Build-LLM-Agents.ipynb).